Who am I?

 To the Census Bureau, I am Anglo.
 I am male.
 I am a husband, a father, and a minister.

 To my family, I am a son, husband, brother, father, uncle, grandson, cousin, nephew.

 I may be the world’s only discalced Baptist.

-I frequently encounter the Divine in nature–probably why I love camping, hiking, fishing, and mountain biking so much.
+I frequently encounter the Divine in nature–probably why I love camping, hiking, fishing, and cycling so much.

 I believe in the value of knowing history.
 I find it essential for anchoring one’s own story in the grand narrative of the world, as well as hearing echoes of the present in the voices of the past.
 A life saturated in the Desert Mothers & Fathers, Philokalia, Ignatius, Benedict, and other spiritual authors and mystics has much to offer the present challenges facing our world.

 I play at the guitar–mostly bluegrass and old gospel, but an increasing amount of blues.

 I am a foodie.
 I am a photographer.
 I am an ordained American Baptist minister.

 And I find concise statements of self-identity to be one of the greatest challenges of the information age.

 Oh, and the usual disclaimers apply: my thoughts are my own, and not necessarily representative of my employing ministry, my denomination, my family, my dog, the local or state governments, foreign dignitaries, musical sensations, yada yada ya….